XRPLF/xrpl-dev-portal/content/tutorial-multisign.md

        }
     }

 Save the `tx_json` field of the response: it has the new signature in the `Signers` field.

-The `tx_blob` is not very useful at this point, unless you're "multi-signing" a transaction with only one signature.
+You can discard the value of the `tx_blob` field.

-## 9. Get additional signatures the same way ##
+### 3. Get additional signatures ###

+You can collect additional signatures in parallel or in serial:

+* In parallel: Use the `sign_for` command with the original JSON for the transaction.
+Each response has a single signature in the `Signers` array.
-You can collect additional signatures for the same transaction in parallel by using the `sign_for` command with the same transaction JSON.
-You can also collect additional signatures in serial: if you provide the `tx_json` value from a previous `sign_for` response, the response appends a signature to the existing Signers array.
+* In serial: Use the `sign_for` command with the `tx_json` value from the previous `sign_for` response.
+Each response adds a new signature to the existing `Signers` array.

+**Caution:** Never submit a secret key to a server you do not control.
+Do not transmit a secret key unencrypted over the network.

     $ rippled sign_for rUpy3eEg8rqjqfUoLeBnZkscbKbFsKXC3v <rUpy..'s secret> '{
     >    "Account" : "rEuLyBCvcw4CFmzv8RepSiAoNgF8tTGJQC",